Muskogee Turnpike: Services

 Located approximately 10 mi north of the city of Muskogee is a newly renovated concession plaza which reopened in April 2011.
-This concession plaza has an EZ Go gasoline station selling Phillips 66 gasoline, as well as a McDonald's restaurant.
+This concession plaza has a Love's travel stop, as well as a McDonald's restaurant.
 The concession plaza has free restrooms, is open 24 hours a day, and is located in the median for easy access from both travel directions.
 Groundwork was laid out for a second concession plaza just north of the Muskogee Main Line collection plaza; however this plaza was never built, and all pavement and ramps have since been removed.

 Law enforcement along the Muskogee Turnpike is provided by Oklahoma Highway Patrol Troop XB, a special troop assigned to the turnpike.